 Collierville Schools has been awarded two Voluntary Pre-K programs for the 2020-2021 school year.
 Applications can be accessed by clicking here.
 In the coming weeks, eligible candidates will be contacted by the Department of Curriculum and Accountability regarding the status of their application.

 Does every elementary school have a Voluntary Pre-K class?

 Is my child eligible to participate in the Voluntary Pre-K program?

-Student admission into the Voluntary Pre-K (VPK) program is determined by income eligibility, as well as a screening process.
-Please see the attached income guidelines.
+Student admission into the Voluntary Pre-K program is determined by income eligibility as well as a two-step screening process.
 Other factors to be considered are: